partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 #### `test`

-Executes the specified \SqlName query against the specified environment with the specified compile options and verifies the expected result or expected error.
+Executes the specified PartiQL query against the specified environment with the specified compile options and verifies the expected result or expected error.

 If no environment is specified, the default environment (set by the `set_default_environment` command) is used.